U.S. Offshore Wind Industry Deemed “Fundamentally Broken” Amidst Setbacks

 Illustration.
 Credit: Pixabay

-The U.S. offshore wind sector is encountering significant hurdles, leading to concerns among major players in the energy industry. 's Head of Gas and Low , Anja-Isabel Dotzenrath, expressed her view that the industry is “fundamentally broken.”
+The U.S. wind sector is encountering significant hurdles, leading to concerns among major players in the energy industry. 's Head of Gas and Low , Anja-Isabel Dotzenrath, expressed her view that the industry is “fundamentally broken.”
 This statement comes as BP and its partner, , assess their options for developing substantial offshore wind projects off the coast of , following an $840 million write-down.

 While the offshore wind industry has been one of the fastest-growing energy segments, it has faced a series of setbacks recently, including issues related to equipment reliability, supply chain disruptions, and sharp cost escalations.
 Orsted, the world's largest offshore wind developer, recently announced potential write-downs of up to $5.6 billion after suspending the development of U.S. offshore wind projects.